praneethpj/Flutter_Video_Consultant_App_FrontEnd/README.md

 If you encounter any bugs or have ideas for new features, please open an issue in the GitHub repository.
 Be sure to provide detailed steps to reproduce the issue or a clear explanation of the feature request.

-## Community and Feedback

-Join our community to stay up-to-date on project developments, ask questions, and provide feedback.
-We appreciate your engagement and support!

-- [Link to Community/Discord/Forum]

 ## License